TOP 8 THINGS TO DO IN MALTA:

 This Mediterranean island may be small, but it certainly has a lot to shout about.
-Malta holidays boast sandy beaches, centuries-old sights, sophisticated towns and a spectacular nightlife scene, not to mention its unspoilt beauty and traditional charm.
-We've rounded up the top 8 things to do in Malta so you can discover why this once unsung holiday hero is now a mighty hotspot - whether you’re visiting with family, friends or on couples holidays to this beautiful island, you’ll find entertainment for everyone.
+Malta holidays boast sandy beaches, centuries-old sights, sophisticated towns and a spectacular nightlife scene - not to mention its unspoilt beauty and traditional charm.
+We've rounded up 8 things to do in Malta so you can discover why this once unsung holiday hero is now a mighty hotspot - whether you’re visiting with family, friends or on couples holidays, you’ll find entertainment for everyone.

+Wondering what to do in Malta?
 The Maltese Islands’ clear blue seas are ideal for swimming, snorkelling and scuba diving and with a medley of colorful reefs, caves and wrecks it’s no wonder these waters are such a big hit.
 There’s a bunch of diving centres dotted around the island that offer PADI courses, you can take your pick and learn how to become a pro.
-The Madonna, Anchor Bay Cave, Paradise Bay and The Right Arch are some of the best diving sites you'll find on this idyllic island where you can spot fantastic marine life including Octopus, Stingray, Parrot Fish and Bream - but a trip to the famous Blue Lagoon will take your breath away.
+The Madonna, Anchor Bay Cave, Paradise Bay and The Right Arch are some of the best diving sites you'll find in Malta, where you can spot fantastic marine life including Octopus, Stingray, Parrot Fish and Bream.
+A trip to the famous Blue Lagoon on Comino Island will take your breath away.

 Head to the historical capital of Valletta and take a walk along its great bastion walls.
 This has been the main entrance to the city since the mid-16th century when the Knights of St John built them and they offer some spectacular views of the Grand Harbour and Fort St Elmo, at the far end of the peninsula.
 Hop on a colourful wooden boat (traditionally known as dghajsa) and enjoy a tour around the harbour walls, too.